Page updated:

 In the study of light propagation through water using Maxwell’s equations, the index of refraction is usually written as a complex number,

-where n is the real part and k is the imaginary part.
-Both n and k are positive numbers, and both depend on wavelength or frequency.
+where is the real part and is the imaginary part.
+Both and are positive numbers, and both depend on wavelength or frequency.
 Their magnitudes and wavelength dependence depend on the material.

 The real part of the index of refraction